LukeShortCloud/rootpages/src/storage/bootloaders.rst

 -  /etc/default/grub

-    -   GRUB\_DEFAULT = The default menu entry to autoboot into.
+   -  ``GRUB_DEFAULT`` = The default menu entry to autoboot into.

-        -  saved = Boot from the last option selected.
+       -  ``saved`` = Boot from the last option selected.
 This is cached in the /boot/grub/grubenv file.
        -  Alternatively, this can either be the number of the "menuentry" section, in order from top to bottom, starting at "0".
        -  Or the menu entry title can be explicitly specified.
 For example, "CentOS Linux (3.10.0-327.13.1.el7.x86\_64) 7 (Core)".

+   -  ``GRUB_GFXPAYLOAD_LINUX`` = The graphics settings to use for the GRUB menu.
+[14][15]

+      -  ``auto`` = Let GRUB guess the best graphics settings to use.
+      -  ``text`` = Basic GRUB text rendering that works on all hardware.
+      -  ``keep`` = Use advanced graphical rendering that can show themes and images.
+For unsupported graphics devices, the system will be unbootable.

 .. code-block:: sh